 Outside the academic atmosphere of Penn, I am involved in a South Asian fusion dance team, Penn Dhamaka.
 It’s been by far one of my best decisions at Penn, and I have had the opportunity to perform in different parts of the country and right at Penn in front of friends in family.
 In my free time I enjoy playing tennis, watching sports (except baseball), and reading whenever I get a chance!

 COL ’16: Biology

 My research interests lie along interdisciplinary boundaries encompassing genetics, regenerative medicine, and neuropsychology.
-During the summer after my freshman year, I worked under Harvard Stem Cell Institute’s undergraduate research internship program.
-My summer project primarily explored the differentiation potential of mesenchymal stem cells derived from murine adipose (fat) tissue into hepatocytes (liver cells) in vitro.
-At Penn, I have been working at a lab in the Department of Psychiatry at the Perelman School of Medicine, participating in a project that uses mouse models to study psychiatric disorders, such as autism and schizophrenia.
+During the summer after my freshman year, I worked under the Harvard Stem Cell Institute’s undergraduate research internship program.
+My summer project there primarily explored the differentiation potential of mesenchymal stem cells derived from murine adipose (fat) tissue into hepatocytes (liver cells) in vitro.
+At Penn, I have been working at a lab in the Department of Psychiatry at the Perelman School of Medicine, participating in projects that use mouse models to study psychiatric disorders, such as autism and schizophrenia.